5 Common Back-to-School Mistakes Teachers Regret All Year

 If you don’t have a plan, you’re not going to have much confidence when these issues inevitably arrive.
 And because you have no confidence & no idea what to do, you will probably not do anything.
 And that, in turn, leads to bigger problems which result a nightmare situation.

-I can tell you from personally experience, this happened to me & it is no fun.
+I can tell you from personally experience, it is no fun.
 I wished so much I had prepared ahead of time what to say & how to handle various situations.

 The next year, I didn’t make the same mistake.
 I came up with a plan, wrote it down, and had it ready to go.
 I implemented it and – wow! – it made dealing with problems so much easier.

 So how do you develop a plan?
 Talk to fellow teachers either in your school or in our Facebook group.
-You can also check out these awesome resources that I’ve developed to help you do just that:
+Or, check out these resources I've developed to help you put together a solid plan:

-- Classroom Management Podcast Series (free) – In Season 1 of the Teach 4 the Heart Podcast, we discuss various classroom management strategies to help you regain & keep control.
+In Season 1 of the Teach 4 the Heart Podcast, we discuss various classroom management strategies to help you gain & keep control all year long.